 Space Mountain is a beloved attraction at Walt Disney World for so many guests.
-The attraction has been around for over 40 years and appears to be unwavering for guests in terms of popularity and their love and enjoyment for this roller coaster.
+The attraction has been around for almost 45 years and appears to be unwavering for guests in terms of popularity and their love and enjoyment for this roller coaster.
 It is a really unique and interesting attraction, too!
 Here are 9 facts and secrets about Space Mountain:

 9 – Attraction facts:

 - Reaches speeds up to 28 miles per hour

 - Ride duration is 2 minutes and 38 seconds

 This was the first roller coaster to be enclosed entirely indoors.
 That was an impressive feat for the time when this roller coaster was constructed.
 This created a new way to look at roller coasters, and now we see other indoor roller coasters around the world.
 Also, there are Space Mountain attractions at every Disney Park around the globe, too.